MarshalX/telegram-crawler/README.md

 2. [Content crawling](make_files_tree.py) is launched **as often as possible** and uses the existing list of links collected in step 1.
    Going through the base it gets contains and builds a system of subfolders and files.
 Removes all dynamic content from files.
+It downloads beta version of Android Client, decompiles it and track resources also.
+Tracking of resources of Telegram for macOS presented too.

 3. Using of [GitHub Actions](.github/workflows/).
 Works without own servers.
    You can just fork this repository and own tracker system by yourself.
    Workflows launch scripts and commit changes.
-All file changes are tracked by the GIT and beautifully displayed on the GitHub.
+All file changes are tracked by GIT and beautifully displayed on GitHub.
 GitHub Actions should be built correctly only if there are changes on the Telegram website.
 Otherwise, the workflow should fail.
 If build was successful, we can send notifications to Telegram channel and so on.

 ### FAQ

 **Q:** How often is "**as often as possible**"?